corentinmb/buzzer/README.md

 A little buzzer app for running your own quizzes or game shows!
 Uses websockets to sent messages.

 Forked from: https://github.com/bufferapp/buzzer

+## Install

+`docker build --tag node-docker .`

+`docker run -p 3000:3000 burgerquizz`

+Or deploy it on a PaaS like Heroku etc...